dtoffe/dpl0c/README.md

 [![built with Codeium](https://codeium.com/badges/main)](https://codeium.com)

-A PL/0 compiler written in D. This is the grammar of the PL/0 language:
+A [PL/0](https://en.wikipedia.org/wiki/PL/0) compiler written in [D language](https://dlang.org/).
+This is the grammar of the PL/0 language:

 ``` BNF
 program = block "." ;